ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 in a few isolated populations in the Highlands.

-Britain.
+pockets across Britain.

-Northumberland through Kielder and are spreading through
+down into Northumberland through Kielder and are spreading

-Northumberland at the moment.
+through Northumberland at the moment.

-'s another reason their return to our forests is so important.
+species.
+And there's another reason their return to our

 role in naturally balancing ecosystems.